Mariya Khan

 Mariya Khan is a Pakistani actress, model, host and voice actress.
 She is known for her drama roles in Baba Jani, Hari Hari Churiyaan and Hiddat.

 Career

 She joined the industry in 2000.
 She hosted shows on Kay2 TV channel, and Suno Pakistan FM 89.4.
 She also did voice acting, for Urdu dubbing of many Turkish dramas and also at ARY Digital.
-She started her acting in 2009 on PTV Channel.
+She started her acting in 2009 at PTV channel.
 She also appeared in British film Kandahar Break as Ayesha.
-She did a lot lead roles on PTV dramas such as Moum and Daag-e-Nadamaat.
-She was also known for her role in drama Waada with Faysal Qureshi and also in drama Mere Jevan Sathi.
-She was praised for doing both negative and positive characters.
-She also did modeling for many designers, companies and magazines.
+She did lead roles in PTV dramas such as Moum and Daag-e-Nadamaat.
+She is also known for her role in drama Waada with Faysal Qureshi and also in drama Mere Jevan Sathi.
+She was praised for playing both negative and positive characters.
+She has also done modeling for many designers, companies and magazines.
 She appeared in drama Hari Hari Churiyaan as Nausheen in 2017.
-In 2018 she appeared in drama Baba Jani, Meri Guriya and Ishq Mein Kaafir.
+In 2018 she appeared in the drama Baba Jani, Meri Guriya and Ishq Mein Kaafir.